tc39/proposal-compartments/2-virtual-module-source.md

 ## Design questions

+### Module source serializability invariant

+Caridy Patiño prefers an even lower level API for virtual module sources, where instead of virtualizing evaluation, we provide a way to construct a `Module` instance along with its imports and exports namespaces from their bindings.
+In this model, there would be no virtual module source, just modules.
+This would protect the invariant that module sources are serializable.

+### Emulated JavaScript

 [Should virtual module sources support emulated JavaScript?](https://github.com/tc39/proposal-compartments/issues/70) That will require, in some cases, separation of initialization from execution